 Of course, not every kind of volunteer work is for everyone.
-But, fortunately, there is a huge range of organizations looking for free help, and they’re seeking a huge range of talents.
+But, fortunately, there is a vast range of organizations looking for free help, and they’re seeking a considerable variety of talents.
 Do you like building things?
 Find a local Habitat for Humanity chapter.
 Love animals?
 Your local animal shelter is probably looking for someone to walk the dogs or help with adorable cats.
-You’ll be a better volunteer, and more likely to keep at it, if you find something that you enjoy!
+You’ll be a better volunteer, and more likely to keep at it if you find something that you enjoy!

 Speaking of routine, one great motivator for many volunteers is support from the organization that takes up the bulk of their time – their employer.
 Some companies encourage workers to support local organizations by offering a few paid days a year for helping out.
-Others roundup employees in a big annual push like local United Way branches’ Days of Caring.
+Other companies will roundup employees in a significant annual push like local United Way branches’ Days of Caring.
 Bosses find these events are also excellent for team building because they bring people from different parts of the company together in a new setting.
-And local organizations like them because people who spend one day volunteering are likely to come back for more.
+And local organizations like them because people who spend one-day volunteering are likely to come back for more.

 It can be hard to get started, trust me I know, but people who have helped out with an organization a few times tend to see how what they’re doing is generous as well as helpful to themselves at the same time!